gjeunen/hku2023eDNAworkshop/_sources/setup.md

 ````{admonition} Output
 :class: note, dropdown
 ```
--rwxrwxrwx@ 1 gjeunen  staff  240602642  7 Feb  2023 newDBcrabsCOIsintax.fasta
--rw-r--r--@ 1 gjeunen  staff      11958  6 Oct 13:50 metadata-COI-selected-updated.txt
+-rw-r--r-- 1 ednaw01 others     12097 Oct 18 10:31 metadata-COI-selected-updated.txt
+-rw-r--r-- 1 ednaw01 others 112435863 Oct 18 10:36 newDBcrabsCOIsintax.fasta
--rw-r--r--  1 gjeunen  staff  568074346  6 Oct 13:54 HKeDNAworkshop2023.zip
+-rw-r--r-- 1 ednaw01 others 568074346 Oct 18 10:40 HKeDNAworkshop2023.zip
+-rw-r--r-- 1 ednaw01 others       169 Oct 18 11:36 module_load
+-rw-r--r-- 1 ednaw01 others       776 Oct 18 11:37 example-script.sh
 ```
 ````

 The output of the `ls` command provides us with a list of the documents in our starting folder, which are the documents we need to complete the tutorial.
 More on this in the next section.

 Before we go more in detail about the starting files, let us first set up the abovementioned folder structure.
-While you could complete this task within the folder by generating "new folder", we can use the `mkdir` command in the terminal to set up all the folders and subfolders in one go.
+Within the command line interface (CLI), we can use the `mkdir` command to set up all the folders and subfolders in one go.
 Additionally, we will use the `-p` parameter to automatically make any necessary parent directories that might not yet exist.

 ```{code-block} bash
 mkdir -p sequenceData/0-metadata sequenceData/1-scripts sequenceData/2-raw sequenceData/3-fastqc sequenceData/4-demux sequenceData/5-filter sequenceData/6-quality sequenceData/7-refdb sequenceData/8-final